ssen7/datascience/README.md

 ### All of the scripts here output results as outlined in the assignments and have helped me score 100% in all my assignments.

 ### I hope to keep it that way. :)

+# NOTE:
+* Please extract the data in the same directory as the scripts.
+Happy coding.
+* The code is not optimized, but works.
+Any suggestions are welcome.